nicolashernandez/PyRATA/README.rst

     :alt: Apache License 2.0

-PyRATA is an acronym which stands both for "*Python Rule-based feAture sTructure Analysis*" and "*Python Rule-bAsed Text Analysis*".
+PyRATA is an acronym which stands for "*Python Rule-based feAture sTructure Analysis*".

 Features
 ===========